This information is intended for use by health professionals

 Hyperpyrexia has been reported during treatment with tricyclic antidepressants together with anticholinergic or with neuroleptics, especially during hot weather.

 The tablets contain lactose monohydrate.
-Patients with rare hereditary diseases such as galactose intolerance, Lapp lactose deficiency, or glucose-galactose malabsorption should not use this medication
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency, or glucose-galactose malabsorption should not take this medicine.

 Under no circumstances should nortriptyline be given concurrently with, or within two weeks of cessation of, therapy with monoamine oxidase inhibitors.
 Hyperpyretic crises, severe convulsions and fatalities have occurred when similar tricyclic antidepressants were used in such combinations.